Chinese Herbal Medicine FAQs

 -

-Totally fine.
-For best absorption, herbs are ideally taken 1–2 hours away from food, coffee, and medications.
-That said, if separating them isn’t realistic, it’s fine to take them with meals, your morning coffee, or alongside your regular medications.
-There are no harmful interactions with the common medications we’ve reviewed together.
+Yes—this is totally fine.
+For best absorption, herbs are ideally taken about 1–2 hours away from food, coffee, and medications.
+That said, if spacing them out isn’t realistic, it’s perfectly okay to take your herbs with meals, your morning coffee, or alongside your regular medications.
+Consistency matters more than perfect timing.
+Based on what we’ve reviewed together, there are no known harmful interactions with your current medications, but always keep me updated if anything changes.

 -